Bill Adler: New York – Def Jam, Eyejammie Fine Arts Gallery, and Mouth Almighty Records

-Song production, Museum consultancies, Film production
+Song production, Museum consultancies, Film production, Podcast

-In 1987, Adler helped Run DMC write and produce their song "Christmas in Hollis."
-The details of that episode are spelled out by Joseph "Run" Simmons in ’’Jingle Bell Rocks!’', the award-winning 2014 documentary by Canadian filmmaker Mitchell Kezin.
+In 1987, Adler helped Run DMC write and produce its song "Christmas in Hollis."
+The details of that episode are spelled out by Joseph "Run" Simmons in ’'Jingle Bell Rocks!’', the award-winning 2014 documentary by Canadian filmmaker Mitchell Kezin.

-Adler has consulted for several museums on the establishment of their hip-hop collections, including Seattle's Experience Music Project (known today as the EMP Museum), the Museum of Modern Art, and the Smithsonian Institution's National Museum of American History.
+Adler has consulted for several museums on the establishment of their hip-hop collections, including Seattle's Experience Music Project (known today as the Museum of Pop Culture), the Museum of Modern Art, and the Smithsonian Institution's National Museum of American History.

-In collaboration with Perry Films, Adler was the producer/writer of "And You Don't Stop: 30 Years of Hip-Hop," a five-part documentary film series that debuted on VH1 during the fall of 2004.
+In collaboration with Hart and Dana Perry of Perry Films, Adler was the producer/writer of "And You Don't Stop: 30 Years of Hip-Hop," a five-part documentary film series that debuted on VH1 during the fall of 2004.
 Reviewing the series for The New York Times, television critic Virginia Heffernan wrote, "It may be the first monograph on this subject to position hip-hop confidently and specifically in the history of American music without having to make elementary arguments about its value or its significance."